Guide to commenting on Planning Applications

 How will the application be decided?

 Most decisions are made by planning officers.
-In some cases applications are decided by the planning board.
+In some cases applications are decided by the Planning Committee.
 More information can be found on our Making A Planning Application page.

 Can I appeal the decision?